microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Select-EntraBetaGroupIdsServicePrincipalIsMemberOf.md

 ```

 This command gets the group membership of a group for a specified service principal.
-You can use the command `Get-EntraBetaGroup` to get group object Id.
+You can use the command `Get-EntraBetaGroup` to get group Id.
 You can use the command `Get-EntraBetaServicePrincipal` to get service principal Id.

-- `-ObjectId` parameter specifies the service principal object ID.
+- `-ObjectId` parameter specifies the service principal Id.
 - `-GroupIdsForMembershipCheck` parameter specifies the array of group object IDs.

 ## Parameters